definitivtemil/bth_softwareDesign/Assignments/User_stories_and_use_cases/ListOfUserStories.md

 ```
 ```
 customise player:
-As a player, I want the abilty to change the apperance of my personal character.
+As a player, I want the ability to change the appearance of my personal character.
 So that I may stand out in the crowd.
 ```
 ```